A density version of the Halpern-L\"{a}uchli theorem: Comments

-for every $m\in\{0,...,n-1\}$, there exists a vector strong subtree $\bfcs$ of $(b_1^{<n},...,b_d^{<n})$ of height $k$ such that the level product of $\bfcs$ is a subset of $D$.
-The least integer $N$ with this property will be denoted by $\dhl(\ee,k\, |b_1,...,b_d)$. \end{thm} Notice that Theorem \ref{t12} is \textit{stronger} than Theorem \ref{t51}.
-However, the reduction of Theorem \ref{t51} to Theorem \ref{t12} via compactness is non-effective.
-It would be interesting to find explicit upper bounds for the numbers $\dhl(\ee,k\, |b_1,...,b_d)$.
+for every $n\mik N$, there exists a finite vector strong subtree $\bfcs$ of $\bfct$ of height $k$ such that the level product of $\bfcs$ is a subset of $D$.
+The least integer $N$ with this property will be denoted by $\dhl(b_1,...,b_d|k,\ee,M)$. \end{thm} Notice, however, that the reduction of Theorem \ref{t51} to Theorem \ref{t12} via compactness is noneffective and gives no estimate for the numbers $\dhl(b_1,...,b_d|k,\ee,M)$.
+The natural problem of getting explicit upper bounds for the ``density Halpern--L\"{a}uchli numbers" is studied in \cite{DKT1}.